KChantal/SignBridge/CONTRIBUTING.md

 SignBridge is still in the early stages of development and ideation.
 I’m currently conducting user research, and actively collaborating with members of the D/deaf and hard-of-hearing community to ensure the product is built _with_ and _for_ its core users.

-This means feature direction, technical decisions, and community input are being shaped carefully, based on real needs — not assumptions.
+This means feature direction, technical decisions, and community input are being shaped carefully, based on real needs.

 ---